 Your site will already have a robots.txt file created for it by WordPress.
 The WordPress Robots.txt file is always at the root of your domain.
 So, if your domain is www.nameofwebsite.com, it should get found at http://nameofwebsite.com/robots.txt.
 This is a virtual file.
 Thus, it cannot get edited.
 To be able to edit your robots.txt file, what you need to do is create a physical file on your server.
 It can then get tweaked according to your requirements.

-Creating And Editing A Robots.Txt File With Yoast SEO
+Creating And Editing A Robots.Txt With Yoast SEO

-This is a very popular plugin.
+This is a very popular WordPress robots.txt Plugin.
 Besides, its interface allows you to create/edit the robots.txt file.
 Here are steps to follow:

-We will talk about what types of commands to put in your WordPress Robots.txt file later in this article.
+We will discuss what types of commands to put in your WordPress Robots.txt guide later in this article.